Neighbors and Trees

 Tree Damage Caused by Natural Events

 You would likely be held liable for any damage caused by a poorly maintained tree with dead branches that fall on your neighbor's car.
-Check your homeowner's insurance policy or ask your insurance agent about the coverage you have in these situations.
-If you have a tree that looks like it may fall onto your neighbor's yard or house, you are responsible for taking the steps necessary to alleviate those risks.
+Check your homeowner's insurance policy, or ask your home insurance agent about the coverage you have in these situations.
+If you have a tree that looks like it could fall onto your neighbor's yard or house, you are responsible for taking the steps necessary to alleviate those risks.

-You may not know whether a tree is a potential accident waiting to happen since it may not be visible from your perspective.
-If a neighbor alerts you to such a hazard but you don't take care of it, they may seek a court order to have it removed.
+You might not know whether a tree is a potential accident waiting to happen because it may not be visible from your perspective.
+If a neighbor alerts you to such a hazard, but you don't take care of it, they may seek a court order to have it removed.
 As with most neighbor issues, communicating with your neighbors and anticipating problems early usually eliminates the need for legal action.

 Some types of trees and plants are considered invasive or harmful.
 A neighbor may have a cause of action if your property contains invasive species that spread to their property and cause damage.

 Trees and View Ordinances

 These ordinances usually are limited to trees or other landscape elements.
 They typically require the person whose view was blocked to ask the property owner to remove or trim the tree first.
 If the neighbor either refuses to trim the tree or ignores your request, you may file a formal complaint with local authorities.
 But if the tree was planted before the ordinance was enacted, you may have to pay for the removal yourself.
-Other limitations to some view ordinances include the following:

-- Certain tree species and historical trees may be exempt
+- Certain tree species and historical trees may be exempt.

-Property Lawyers Advice for Disputes and Enforcement
+Property Lawyers' Advice for Disputes and Enforcement

 Learn About Neighbors and Trees